Filing Taxes: Addressing Incorrect or Missing Documents

 - Proof of deductible expenses, such as receipts for medical or business expenses.

-If they receive the missing or corrected Form W-2 or Form 1099-R after filing their tax return and the information differs from their previous estimate, they must file Form 1040-X, Amended U.S. Individual Income Tax Return
+If they receive the missing or corrected Form W-2 or Form 1099-R after filing their tax return and the information differs from their previous estimate, they must file Form 1040-X, Amended U.S. Individual Income Tax Return.

 If you find any missing items, contact the relevant parties as soon as possible.